WuJi1/AMMD/README.md

 ├──── ebest_Nway_Kshot.pth (validation best epocg .pth)
 ```

-Moreover, The train/test config and saved checkpoints are saved in the following format as above:
+Moreover, The train/test config and saved checkpoints are saved in the following format as above.

 Download the meta-train snapshot from [Google Drive](https://drive.google.com/drive/folders/1MWRvIDLRhBB9lL0yfLg84Ynq532gR5P6?usp=sharing) and extract it into the `snapshots/` folder.